Stay abreast of COVID-19 information and developments here

 Read more below or listen to the views of our Head of Fiduciary and Tax, Stanley Broun:

-The main idea behind estate planning is to structure your affairs in such a way that you achieve some or all of these objectives:
+The main idea behind estate planning is to structure your affairs in such a way that you achieve some or all of the following objectives:

 The following factors must be taken into account when you draw up your estate plan: